Funding for local police services has been cut by both the Government and the Mayor, while people's safety and communities are being put at risk.

 Please show your support by signing our petition.

-Jo Baldwin Trott, Lib Dems candidate for the Cleveland Ward served as an officer for Avon and Somerset Police.
-Jo says, "In the area I policed in Bristol the crime rate significantly increased when the local police station closed.
+Athena Zissimos, Hanger Hill by-election candidate said: "In some areas the crime rate significantly increased when the local police station closed.
 The fear of crime increased because of the reduced visibility of officers.
 The local criminals knew that the police would take longer to respond and took advantage of this."

 Local police stations create a reassuring visibility, make reporting crime easier.
 More importantly a police station creates a constant presence in the area to act as a deterrent as well as dealing with incidents whether emergency or non-urgent.
 Officers spend a considerable amount of time in the local vicinity of the station as they come and go for their breaks, at the beginning and end of their shift and when they have to secure their CS spray, a registered firearm arm which has to be locked in a designated place.
 Remote areas get less coverage.